rakiwicky/BoosterApp/README.md

 # BoosterApp

-Did this as a technical assignment befoer joining Booster in 2018.
+Did this as a technical assignment before joining Booster back in 2018.

+# Technologies

+Design Pattern/Architecture
+- MVP

+Database
+- SQLite

+Other
+- ormlite